damyon/moodle-editor_webvi/README.txt

 Visual Mode
 This is the mode that you will be in when the text editor opens.
 This mode lets you quickly navigate around your document and perform commands like copy/paste.
+You will need to click on the editor before it will respond to any keyboard commands.

 Visual Mode Commands
 Arrow keys: Move the cursor